Lyndale Park: Thomas Sadler Roberts Bird Sanctuary

-Primarily a sanctuary for migratory songbirds in the spring, the warblers are the primary attraction.
-The Minnesota Audubon Society offers free tours every Tuesday at 9a during April and May.
-It is also a quiet and peaceful nature walk in the midst of the city.
+Officially designated as a bird sanctuary in 1936 at the request of the Minnesota Audubon Society.
+In 1947, the site was named for Thomas Sadler Roberts, a retired doctor who worked as a professor of ornithology at the University of Minnesota and the director of the University's Museum of Natural History.
 The main entrance to the sanctuary is in the Lyndale Park Gardens parking lot, and trails through that back of the Peace Garden.
 Named for Thomas Sadler Roberts, M.D., D.Sc.
 (1858-1946), Founding Member of the Minneapolis Young Naturalists Society, and the American Ornithologists' Union, and member of the Minnesota Ornithologists' Union.

 Lyndale Farmstead Park

 Another park with a similar name, Lyndale Farmstead Park, is a separate park located between West 38th Street and West 40th Street on Bryant Avenue South.
 Lyndale Farmstead Park contains a recreation center and the Theodore Wirth house, Theodore Wirth House-Administration Building.
 The house is on the National Register of Historic Places.